spawnmarvel/solrhttp/README.md

 TBD

 ### Code choices
-One .py file for each module, get, index, monitoring, schema [...]
+One .py file for each module: get, index, monitoring, schema [...]
 ### Installing

 Create a virtual env and install all the packets from requirements.txt